-Mitigation and monitoring zones shown in Table 3, Table 4, and Table 5 are based on the largest modeled zones in all four of these scenarios for conservatism and rounded up for PSO clarity.
+Mitigation and monitoring zones shown in Table 3, Table 4, and Table 5 are based on the largest modeled zones in all seven of these scenarios for conservatism and rounded up for PSO clarity.
+Mitigation and monitoring protocols for sea turtles during vibratory piling are described in Section 3.1.3.2.